1,000+ Opportunities

 No application deadline listed on page; final reports for awarded grants are due April 15 of the year following the award.
 2026 grantee already listed, suggesting 2026 cycle may be awarded.

-Athey Science Education and Outreach Grant is sponsored by Kentucky Academy of Science.
-This grant supports the development and/or distribution of science education materials, supplies, or programming to serve elementary and secondary schools in Kentucky.
-It can be used to develop "tool-kits" of materials and activities for science education and outreach.
+Athey Science Education and Outreach grant is sponsored by Kentucky Academy of Science.
+This grant supports the development and/or distribution of science education materials, supplies, or programming for elementary and secondary schools in Kentucky.
+It can also be used to develop 'tool-kits' of materials and activities for science education and outreach.

 Get alerted about grants like this